Updated: Sep 21

 When parents set standards and routines for their children, it creates a sense of predictability that can remove uncertainty and reduce stress for children.
 Setting routines around meals, bedtime, homework, chores, and screen usage creates predictability, reducing uncertainty.
 Isn’t this part of our job as parents?
 Yes, BUT.

 Yes, all of the above is true.
 But what if you also investigated what your children’s preferences are in coming to your decisions as to scheduling?
-You might be surprised to hear why an earlier or later meal time is desired.
+You might be surprised to hear why an earlier or later mealtime is desired.
 What if, in the questioning around dinner time, you find out that your kids feel sleepy after eating and really can’t study or focus beyond dinner?
 Would it make more sense to postpone dinner an hour in order to allow more time for homework beforehand?
 Perhaps in the questioning, your child might also come to discover things about themselves they didn’t even know.

-Parents should not cower to kids and their demands; children should respect authority and boundaries their parents set, not vice versa.
+Parents should not cower to kids and their demands; children should respect the authority and boundaries their parents set, not vice versa.
 This will prepare them for life.

 Well, this one I agree with.
-But it is not an obstacle to implementing CPSA.
+However, it is not an obstacle to implementing CPSA.
 My most fervent prayer as a child of God is that God will NOT leave me to my own devices.
 But, in His wisdom, God still lets me speak my mind and consequently make my own mistakes when I insist on doing things my way.
 He gives me room to learn the hard way, through experience.
 Does this make me feel less respect for Him and His boundaries?
 Certainly not!
 We learn by doing.
 Thus, what God does, and what we can do as parents then, is to be a safe place to land when mistakes happen.
 And in any event, demanding respect will not bring it.
 I’ve tried and failed at this many times.

 Parents are almost always wiser to the ways of the world than their kids are.
 So, indeed, in a perfect world, we could set and enforce the rules without the pain of conflict and compromise.
 But this is not a perfect world.
 Our kids, especially teens, simply do not see that we have the wisdom that they lack.
 Consider the CPSA as an opportunity to model our wisdom and to share it in a safe way.
-Like Solomon, ask questions, listen to their answers, reflect with empathy.
+Like Solomon, ask questions, listen to their answers, and reflect with empathy.
 Surely there is nothing unwise in doing so.